Bernard-A/IoTRoam-Tutorial/End-Device.md

 If you are using Multitech mDot and you have verified accessing the ED by following the page, [Next section to follow]

-In any case, If you want to go to the [previous page]
+In any case, If you want to go back to the [Architecture page]

 ## Footnotes
 [1] The example to install screen is for Fedora.
 You install ‘screen’ if you don’t have according to your Linux distro requirements